camunda/camunda-docs/docs/self-managed/identity/user-guide/tenants/managing-tenants.md

 In this guide you will learn how to manage tenants in Identity and how to control the members who have access to them.

+Multi-tenancy in the context of Camunda 8 refers to the ability of Camunda 8 to serve multiple distinct tenants or clients within a single installation.
+For details on multi-tenancy, visit our [multi-tenancy documentation](/self-managed/concepts/multi-tenancy.md).

 ## Managing tenants

 :::note